guywine/ATAC_ItaGuy/README.md

 ## to do

-- ATAC_Signal : add attribute "exp_Zscores" to each sample, not the fc!!!
+- ATAC_Signal :

-    * zscore all columns?
-Or does the negative screws it up?
-        * plot groups to see if normalized (highly, lowly, ...)
+    * change "score" to integral of hotspot
+    * change "fold_change" to difference in integral
+    * see how it affects our known genes

     * First FC than median?
-    * why median and not sum of hot_spot?

 - Nearbys: What is counted as "close"?
     * What is the score of difference?